EDUCBA Logo

 Sharpe Ratio Formula in Excel (With Excel Template)

-Now let us take the monthly return information of Sundaram Equity Hybrid Fund to illustrate in excel template below.
-The table provides the detailed calculation of the Sharpe ratio for Sundaram Equity Hybrid Fund.
+Now let us take the monthly return information of Sundaram Equity Hybrid Fund to illustrate in the Excel template below.
+The table provides the detailed Sharpe ratio calculation for Sundaram Equity Hybrid Fund.

-Sharpe ratio is calculated by dividing the difference between the daily return of Sundaram equity hybrid fund and the daily return of 10 year G Sec bonds by the standard deviation of the return of the hybrid fund.
-Consequently, the Sharpe ratio based on the daily return is calculated as 0.272.
-Further, the Sharpe ratio has been analyzed by multiplying the previous result by the square root of 252.
+The Sharpe ratio calculates the difference between the daily return of the Sundaram equity hybrid fund and the daily return of 10-year G Sec bonds, divided by the standard deviation of the return of the hybrid fund.
+Consequently, analysts calculate the Sharpe ratio based on the daily return as 0.272.
+Furthermore, analysts multiply the previous result by the square root 252 to analyze the Sharpe ratio.

 Sharpe Ratio Example 3-1